Dave Matthews Band: Breakthrough to stardom (1994–1999)

 The band released their first live EP, Recently, in 1994.
 The album's five tracks were taken from shows performed at The Birchmere in Alexandria, Virginia, and from Trax in Charlottesville.
 Recently was re-released by RCA Records in 1997.

 On September 27, 1994, DMB released their debut studio album, Under the Table and Dreaming, featuring their first commercial hits "What Would You Say" (featuring John Popper of Blues Traveler on harmonica), "Satellite", and "Ants Marching".
 The album was dedicated "In memory of Anne" for Matthews's older sister Anne, who was killed by her husband in 1994 in a murder–suicide.
-Under the Table and Dreaming brought the band worldwide fame and was eventually certified six-times platinum.
+Under the Table and Dreaming brought the band worldwide fame and was certified six times platinum.

 Under the Table and Dreaming and its follow-up album, Crash, brought the band a Grammy Award and four additional Grammy nominations.
 The band won the 1996 Grammy Award for Best Rock Performance by a Duo or Group for "So Much to Say", and was nominated for Best Rock Album for Crash and the Best Rock Song for "Too Much".
 The band had also been nominated in 1995 for Best Rock Performance by a Duo or Group and Best Music Video, Short Form, for "What Would You Say".
 The band achieved hits with "Crash into Me", "Too Much", and "Tripping Billies".

 By 1997, DMB reached unparalleled levels of popularity across the United States and, to some degree, the world.
 On October 28, 1997, the band released their first full-length live album, Live at Red Rocks 8.15.95.
 The album was recorded at Red Rocks Amphitheatre in Morrison, Colorado, and featured popular songs from the band's first three albums and longtime collaborator Tim Reynolds on electric guitar.